The Independent's journalism is supported by our readers. When you purchase through links on our site, we may earn commission.

 As much as I could have spent an entire day browsing the vast collection, lunch called another short cycle away just off the Greenway near The Momentary, a giant contemporary arts space set in a former cheese factory.
 Nearby, brightly coloured Mexican restaurant Yeyo’s is popular with the working lunch crowd – many of whom were sporting Walmart lanyards.
 Here I tucked into homemade tortilla chips and guacamole, outside in a shady seat, opposite a car park clad in a psychedelic mural.
 No ordinary public building in Bentonville, it seems, remains uncovered.

-Biking around the pretty Coler Mountain Bike Preserve after lunch, I stumbled on a building resembling a giant open sided concrete bunker, with a couple of inviting, if incongruous, swing seats.
+Biking around the pretty Coler Mountain Bike Preserve after lunch, I stumbled on a building resembling a giant open-sided concrete bunker, with a couple of inviting, if incongruous, swing seats.
 It was home to local coffee shop, Airship, where I made a pitstop before biking it back to town.
-I didn’t want to be late for dinner at Junto Sushi, an upscale small-plates restaurant and new local hotspot in the new funky Motto by Hilton hotel.
+I didn’t want to be late for dinner at Junto Sushi, an upscale small-plates restaurant and hotspot in the new funky Motto by Hilton hotel.
 It’s worth a visit for a Mandalorian – a cocktail of tequila, mandarin, lime and agave – and the toban yaki lobster sizzle, alone.

-“They call it pleasantville here,” Danny Collins, founder of outdoor adventure company 37 North Expeditions, explained to me of the area, the next day on a hike to Hawksbill Crag, a rock overhang in the Ozark National Forest with spectacular views.
+“They call it Pleasantville here,” Danny Collins, founder of outdoor adventure company 37 North Expeditions, explained to me of the area, the next day on a hike to Hawksbill Crag, a rock overhang in the Ozark National Forest with spectacular views.
 “This is one of the most beautiful parts of the state in my opinion,” he added.
 “More stunning and peaceful even than some of the trails in the bigger and better-known Ozark National Park.”

 Read more: The best New York holidays

 Born and raised in the Ozark vicinity, Danny had recently moved back after a few years in New York and South America, to reconnect with nature and his roots.
 “Growing up here, I took the natural beauty on my doorstop for granted,” he told me, which is why he’s made it his mission to show locals and visitors alike what’s in their backyard, which he was kindly introducing me to.
 Shuffling nervously to the edge of the rock, I looked out over the undulating valley carpeted in trees in golden Fall-season glory.
-It was mind blowing.
+It was mind-blowing.
 And so close to the city.

-At the nearby Buffalo River Outdoor Centre, which organises rafting and biking in the Buffalo River Valley, we grabbed sandwiches to eat at Steel Creek.
-This a shady spot boasts a dramatic storybook setting in the shadow of Roark Bluff, which is a dramatic sight at over 200ft high.
+At the nearby Buffalo Outdoor Centre, which organises rafting and biking in the Buffalo River Valley, we grabbed sandwiches to eat at Steel Creek.
+This shady spot boasts a dramatic storybook setting in the shadow of Roark Bluff, which is a dramatic sight at over 200ft high.
 “This is a quintessential Ozark activity,” said Danny.
 Families were spread out on picnic blankets, as children splashed into the river from a rope swing.
 Hard as it was peeling ourselves away from this bucolic scene plucked from a Tom Sawyer tale, we had one more destination to hit: the Lost Valley home to Eden Falls, usually gushing but empty on our visit, where the sound of woodpeckers calling echoed.

 Back in Bentonville at dusk, the town square was alive with music and market stalls for First Friday, a monthly community event with a friendly family vibe, where people danced, shopped for gifts and ate street food.
 Early for dinner at The Preacher’s Son, an upmarket restaurant in a converted church, I drank a beer at the Bentonville Dive opposite.
 From my seat on the busy terrace where a band was setting up, I looked up and there it was.
 My first sighting of a Walmart drone floating through the sky on the way to deliver shopping.
 And just like that, my Bentonville experience was complete.